Translate

 3. Application

-Applicants must submit a concept paper (prescribed form downloadable as Word file) at least four months prior to the project’s implementation (exceptions may be considered in unavoidable circumstances; please contact the Sylff Association secretariat for details).
-Applicants should indicate the issue they wish to address, the project’s goals, the approaches to be taken, and anticipated social impact.
+Applicants must submit a concept paper (prescribed form downloadable as Word file).
+In the concept paper, applicants should concisely explain the issue they wish to address, the project’s goals, the approaches to be taken, and anticipated social impact.

-The concept paper will be reviewed by the Sylff Association secretariat; successful applications will proceed to the formal application stage.
+The concept paper will be reviewed by the Sylff Association secretariat, and successful applicants will be invited to proceed to the formal application stage.

 • Formal Application

-Applicants whose concept papers have been approved are invited to submit a formal application consisting of the following:
+Applicants whose concept papers have been approved will be invited to submit a formal application consisting of the following:

 • Application form (prescribed form downloadable as Word file)